John C. Bogle: Investment career

 After graduating from Princeton, Bogle sought a position in banking or investments.
-Hired by Morgan at the Wellington Fund, Bogle was promoted to assistant manager in 1955, at which time he was able to analyze the company and its investment department.
+Hired by Morgan at the Wellington Fund, Bogle was promoted as assistant to Morgan in 1955, at which time he was able to explore various parts of Wellington and to analyze the company and its investment department.
 Bogle persuaded Wellington to change its strategy of concentrating on a single fund and to create a new fund.
-Eventually he succeeded, and the new fund became a turning point in his career.
-After successfully climbing through the ranks, Bogle replaced Morgan as chairman of Wellington's mutual funds in 1970 but was later fired for an "extremely unwise" merger that he had approved.
+Eventually he succeeded, and the new fund became a turning point in his career and is considered his biggest achievement at that time.
+After successfully climbing through the ranks, Bogle replaced Morgan as chairman of Wellington's mutual funds in 1970, but was later fired for an "extremely unwise" merger that he had approved.
 It was a poor decision which he later considered his biggest career mistake, stating: "The great thing about that mistake, which was shameful and inexcusable and a reflection of immaturity and confidence beyond what the facts justified, was that I learned a lot."
 He was motivated to form an index fund partly as a result of the merger's aftermath, the terms of which prohibited him from managing money directly on behalf of clients.
 Following an index created by Standard & Poor's allowed the creation of a fund that Bogle himself did not oversee.

-In 1974, Bogle founded The Vanguard Group, which is now one of the most respected and successful companies in the investment world.
+In 1974, Bogle founded The Vanguard Group, which is now one of the largest investment management companies.
 In 1999, Fortune magazine named Bogle as "one of the four investment giants of the twentieth century".

-In 1975, Bogle introduced the first index mutual fund, coined "Bogle's Folly" by critics and derided as unamerican for its new, passive approach.
+In 1975, Bogle introduced the first index mutual fund, coined "Bogle's Folly" by critics and derided as un-American for its new, passive approach.

-In 1976, influenced by the works of Paul Samuelson, Bogle created the First Index Investment Trust (a precursor to the Vanguard 500 Index Fund) as one of the first index mutual fund available to the general public.
+In 1976, influenced by the works of Paul Samuelson, Bogle created the First Index Investment Trust (a precursor to the Vanguard 500 Index Fund) as one of the first index mutual funds available to the general public.
+It was designed to mimic the performance of S&P 500.
 It was not immediately well received by individuals or the investment industry but is now lauded by investment legend Warren Buffett, among others.
 In a 2005 speech, Samuelson ranked "this Bogle invention along with the invention of the wheel, the alphabet, Gutenberg printing".

 In 1984, Bogle met with the management team of Primecap to launch a fund together.
 In November 1984, the Vanguard Primecap Fund was launched.

 Bogle suffered heart issues in the 1990s, subsequently relinquishing his role as Vanguard CEO in 1996.
 His successor was John J. Brennan, his handpicked heir and second-in-command, whom he had hired in 1982.
 Bogle, who was then 66 and "considered past the age for a healthy heart transplant", had a successful heart transplant in 1996.

 His subsequent return to Vanguard with the title of senior chairman led to conflict between Bogle and Brennan.
 Bogle left the company in 1999 and moved to Bogle Financial Markets Research Center, a small research institute not directly connected to Vanguard but located on the Vanguard campus.